 Integrate cross-channel sales

-Nowadays, you can’t expect your customers to buy from your website alone, especially considering the fact that they spend most of their time on social media and browsing through other platforms online.
-If you are to succeed in this social-media-driven world, you need to integrate a cross-channel sales strategy, meaning that you have to facilitate sales through numerous online and even offline platforms.
+Nowadays, you can’t expect your customers to buy from your website alone, especially because they spend most of their time on social media and browsing through other platforms online.
+If you succeed in this social-media-driven world, you need to integrate a cross-channel sales strategy, meaning you have to facilitate sales through numerous online and even offline platforms.
 This strategy should include social media sales (including shoppable photos), email sales, and SMS and phone sales.
-In turn, this will allow you to reach more customers and help them make the decision to buy.
+In turn, this will allow you to reach more customers and help them decide to buy.

 Simplify the shopping journey